-This cornbread recipe sizzles in pre-heated cast iron.
-Crust and crumb are sweetened with spicy honey while still piping hot.
+This cornbread recipe sizzles in pre-heated cast iron for a show-stopping, soul-satisfying side dish.
+Crust and crumb are sweetened with a hearty drizzle of honey mixed with a kick of our High Plains Heat Championship Seasoning.
+Add plenty of butter while still piping hot.

 2 c. flour